 Writer & Editor

-I write about things like inventing the future of agriculture, whether immortality is biologically possible, and strange things afoot in the planet’s forests.
-In 2013, I won an AAAS Kavli award and an SEJ award for a piece about whether muddling with a creature’s DNA is a valid last-ditch conservation strategy, and an NASW Science in Society Award for a story about whether animals can outrace global warming, and what happens when climate change and evolution intersect.
-I’ve covered the environment for National Geographic, The New York Times, Wired, Scientific American, Mother Jones, Popular Science, Discover, Ensia, High Country News, The Boston Globe, The Denver Post, Men’s Journal, OnEarth, Audubon, Slate, Grist, Town & Country, and many other publications.
+I write about the strange and disturbing ways human activity is altering our planet, and also the innovative strategies we’re devising to understand, adapt to, and counteract those changes.
+I’ve covered the environment for National Geographic, The New York Times, Wired, Men’s Journal, Scientific American, Mother Jones, Popular Science, Discover, Ensia, High Country News, The Boston Globe, The Denver Post, OnEarth, Audubon, Smithsonian, Slate, Grist, Town & Country, and many other publications.

-I’m also an editor and a teacher (and I was, briefly, a tenure-track professor of journalism).
+I’m also a contributing editor at the website bioGraphic and a frequent speaker at workshops and seminars on science communication.
 I have an MS in environmental studies and an MFA in creative writing.
 I live in Colorado with my husband and son and a ragtag pack of dogs and cats.

 You can reach me at firstname.lastname@example.org.